 It was during the 19th Century when jeans first became popular in America, where the jeans we know today begun to take shape.
 A tailor in Nevada made a pair using rivets to hold the pockets in place as an alternative form of pant for working men.

 Many get raw denim and selvedge denim confused with each other but there is a big difference.
 Raw denim refers to the wash, where selvedge denim is the edge.
 Sometimes brands will label it ‘selvage‘ denim, but it is the same thing.

-Raw denim is actually just denim that hasn’t been pre-washed, denim enthusiasts will swear by raw denim (also not to wash your denim).
-Remember though raw denim with dye your fresh white kicks if you don’t pin roll them.
+Raw denim is actually just denim that hasn’t been pre-washed, and denim enthusiasts will swear by raw denim (also not to wash your denim).
+Remember though, raw denim with dye your fresh white kicks if you don’t pin roll them.

 Japanese Selvedge Denim

 Japanese selvedge denim the same as all selvedge denim, and the only reason people distinguish between them is the fact that Japan held the monopoly in producing them for such a long time.
 There are so few factories in the world that use shuttle looms (this is the sort of seal for selvedge denim).
 The Japanese have a love for post-WWII America so acquired these machines way back when, however there are a few factories in Africa and America that produce this type of denim, but Japan does still remain the worlds top producer.

 Why Is Selvedge Denim Better Than Other Types Of Denim?

 To further understand selvedge denim and its distinction between other types of denim, we need to go back in time.
 Before the 1950’s, most fabrics including denim were made on shuttle looms.
 They produced tightly woven strips of heavy fabric, with the edges finished with tightly woven bands running down each side to prevent fraying, ravelling and curling.
 Through this method, denim produced on shuttle looms have a self-edge, hence the name selvedge.